-Upon acceptance, the student will choose an advisor with expertise in their proposed primary area of concentration.
-Subsequently, the student's research and teaching program will be developed by the student and his/her advisor, and monitored by the advisor and the student's Advisory Committee chosen specifically for that purpose.
-Final program approval rests with the chair of the Environmental Science Program and ultimately, the Coordinator of Graduate Studies.
+Upon admission, students must choose and be accepted by a faculty advisor with expertise in their selected subdiscipline.
+Subsequently, each student's individual program is developed by the student and his or her advisor, and monitored by the advisor and the student's advisory committee.
+Final program approval requires endorsement by the